Sparse Portfolio selection via Bayesian Multiple testing

 The conditional posterior distribution under the alternative is

 Under a sparse mixture model, the Bayes oracle has the rejection region $\mathcal{C}$ on which the Bayes factor exceeds $\frac{(1-p)\delta_0}{p\delta_A}$, where $\delta_0$ and $\delta_A$ are the losses associated with type I and type II errors, see \citep{Bogdan.2011}.
-In this case, the Bayes factor can be computed as The optimal rule is to reject $H_{0i}$ if where We call this rule {\it Bayes Oracle} since it makes use of unknown parameters $p,\Lambda_{0}$ and cannot be attained in finite samples.
+In this case, the Bayes factor can be computed as The optimal rule is to reject $H_{0i}$ if We call this rule {\it Bayes oracle} since it makes use of unknown parameters $p,\Lambda_{0}$ and cannot be attained in finite samples.
 The posterior inclusion probability is Under symmetric loss, the rejection region coincides with $\tilde{\pi_i}>1/2.$ The test statistic involves

 Under the null hypothesis, $(r_i-X\mu_0)/\sigma_i\sim\mathcal{N}(0,I)$.
 Thus $S_i$ is a quadratic form in multivariate normal with $Q_i$ symmetric non-idempotent of rank $k+1$.
-The distribution is weighted sum of central $\chi^2$ random variables of 1 df with weights being the eigenvalues of matrix $Q$, see \citep{Vuong.1989}.
+The distribution is weighted sum of central $\chi^2$ random variables of 1 degree of freedom (df) with weights being the eigenvalues of matrix $Q$, see \citep{Vuong.1989}.
 In summary,

-where $\lambda_{ji}$ are the $k+1$ non-zero eigenvalues of $Q_i$ and $\chi^2_j$ are independent central chi-square random variables with 1 df.
+where $\lambda_{ji}$ are the $k+1$ non-zero eigenvalues of $Q_i$ and $\chi^2_j$ are independent central $\chi^2$ random variables with 1 df.
 The distribution denoted by $M_{k+1}(.;\lambda)$ is well studied, see for e.g. \citep{Solomon.1977}.
 The probability of type I error is